 Which free filing option is right for me?

 Volunteer Income Tax Assistance

-Volunteers who are IRS-certified will be able to prepare taxes for you.
-This program allows you to create an appointment and bring your tax information with you to be prepared and filed by a volunteer.
-This is a free service available to Olmsted and Dodge county residents who meet the eligibility requirements.
+Volunteers who are IRS-certified will be able to assist in preparing your taxes alongside you.
+This is a free service available to Olmsted and Dodge county residents who meet the eligibility requirements below.
 You must complete an intake packet before your appointment.
-If you do not complete this intake packet before your appointment, you must complete it in your car or outside as there are no waiting areas available at our sites.

 You are not eligible for this program if ANY of the following are true:

 - Your adjusted gross income is in excess of $80,000

 - You own rental property (ie, you are the landlord)

 - You had small business income that has any of the following:

 - a loss for the year

 - You were not a full year resident of MN for tax purposes